 This Stegosaurus is a canvas where your imagination will take flight, with colors and textures at your fingertips on a touchscreen control.
 Create your dinosaur and learn what clues real dinosaurs are providing for scientists and paleontologists today.

-Dinosaurs captivate the imagination like little else.
-Artifacts, fossils and DNA are the elements scientists use to reconstruct what dinosaurs and the earth were like 200 million years ago.
+Artifacts, fossils, and DNA are the elements scientists use to reconstruct what dinosaurs and the earth were like 200 million years ago.

-- Paluxysaurus jonesi lived around 112 million years ago during the Cretaceous Period and was common to North Texas, based on fossils from Hood County and dinosaur footprints from near Glen Rose, Texas.
+- Paluxysaurus jonesi lived around 112 million years ago during the Cretaceous Period in North Texas.
 It measured close to 12 feet high at the shoulder, was approximately 60 feet in length, and weighed roughly 20 tons.
-The species in the Fort Worth Museum of Science and The History was discovered at the Jones Ranch in Hood County.

-- The dinosaur was originally identified as the Pleurocelus.
-However, in 2006, based on years of research, the massive sauropod was re-identified by then Southern Methodist University Geology Master’s student Peter Rose, as belonging to a different species and was named Paluxysaurus jonesi.
+- Scientists initially identified the dinosaur as the Pleurocoelus.
+However, in 2006, based on years of research, the massive sauropod was re-identified by then Southern Methodist University Geology Master’s student Peter Rose, as belonging to a different species and named it Paluxysaurus jonesi.